nabil0203/QR-Code-Generator/README.md

 # 📷 QR Code Generator from Input File

-A simple Python script that reads a **text or URL** and a **file name** from a text file, generates a QR code, and saves it as an image.
+A simple Python script that reads a **Text/URL** and a **File name** from a Text file.
+Then generates a QR code and saves it as an image.

 ---